Automattic/kue/Readme.md

 }).searchKeys( ['to', 'title'] ).save();
 ```

-You may disable search indexes for memory optimization:
+You may also fully disable search indexes for redis memory optimization:

 ```javascript
 var kue = require('kue');